-FAQs on the Application of the International Convention on Standards of Training, Certification and Watchkeeping (STCW) Manila Amendments and the Maritime Labour Convention, 2006 (MLC, 2006) to the offshore industry.
+FAQs on the Application of the International Convention on Standards of Training, Certification and Watchkeeping (STCW), the Maritime Labour Convention, 2006 (MLC, 2006), and applicable offshore certification.

 Who is required to possess STCW documentation?